introduction | research | team | publications | software | lab news, etc. | contact

-Our goal is to identify markers of selection in cancer, especially through studying the dynamics of tumor heterogeneity, as a model of clonal evolution.
+Our goal is to identify markers of selection and progression in cancer, especially through studying the dynamics of tumor heterogeneity, as a model of clonal evolution.

 Clonal expansion is a process in which a single organism reproduces asexually to give rise to a diversifying population.
 It is pervasive in nature, from emerging infectious disease outbreaks, to intra-host pathogen evolution, to unregulated cell growth in cancer.
 The study of clonal expansions began in the 1940s, when Salvador Luria and Max Delbrück designed a simple system of single-cell organisms to investigate patterns of mutation accumulation.
 Their rigorous quantitative methodology led to discovering that mutations arise randomly and their numbers follow a distinct probability distribution.
 We now know that a clonal population diversifies as it expands, enabling it to explore the fitness landscape.
 Studying the dynamics of genomic heterogeneity can yield insight into when an expansion started, how fast a population evolved, and if specific genomic alterations are selected for in a particular host or treatment regime.

-Our recent analysis of deep clinical sequencing data from patients with solid tumors has showed that some detected mutations arise from hematopoietic cells that infiltrate the tumor microenvironment.
+We also design bioinformatics approaches that address the challenges in interpreting clinical sequencing data and help resolve subclonal tumor alterations from those originating from the non-tumor component in the microenvironment.
+Our recent analysis of deep clinical sequencing data from patients with solid tumors has showed that some detected mutations arise from infiltrating hematopoietic cells.
 These mutations are due to an age-related condition known as clonal hematopoiesis of indeterminate potential or CHIP.
 Our results have raised the hypothesis that CHIP exhibits a distinct genomic landscape when enriched in tumor microenvironment, evolves under solid tumor treatment, and is correlated with the development of therapy-related adverse sequelae.
 Through developing and integrating novel computational and experimental methods, we are aiming to demonstrate the significance of molecularly defined clonal analysis of hematopoietic populations as a fundamental predictor of disease transformation and therapy-induced complications.

-As a National Cancer Institute-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey provides an excellent environment for transformation of basic science discoveries into clinical practice, driving prevention, detection, treatment, and care of patients.
+As a National Cancer Institute-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey provides an excellent environment to transform basic science discoveries by experimental and quantitative scientists into clinical practice.